box/developer.box.com/guides/skills/handle/setup.md

 ## Prerequisites

-To set up a Custom App using OAuth 2.0 authentication, you will need to ensure you have access the [Developer Console][devconsole] from your Box enterprise account.
+To set up a Platform App using OAuth 2.0 authentication, you will need to ensure you have access the [Developer Console][devconsole] from your Box enterprise account.
 Alternatively, you may sign up for a [developer account][devaccount].